e-id/app/USING.md

   - all keys containing `file` or `data` are excluded by default
   - use `*` to include all keys (including keys containing `file` or `data`)
   - some platforms might not be able to load a long URL containing all the keys[^1]
-  - the app add a `log_file` variable (not returned by default) containing the library and slot used when reading
+  - the app adds a `log_file` variable (not returned by default) containing the library and slot used when reading

 * `e-id-exclude` : exclude specific keys (coma seperated) from the result
   - use `*` to exclude all keys